nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/custom-content-view-for-documentation-items.md

 1. In the Studio menu, click **Content model** > **Document Types** > **TechnicalDocumentationContainer**.
 2. Click on the **Tabs** tab.
 3. Click on the **Content Views** sub-tab
-4. In the&nbsp;Main content field select the content view `TechnicalDocListing`.
+4. In the Main content field select the content view `TechnicalDocListing`.
     ![]({{file name='DefaultContentViewContainer.png'}} ?w=500,h=238,border=true)
 5. Click on **Save**.

 **Testing your changes**

 1. [Deploy]({{page space='studio' page='deploying-your-project-in-dev-mode'}}) your changes on your Nuxeo Platform.
-2.  &nbsp;Go on the documentation folder created sooner and enjoy the result: If you deploy the filter, you will see that you can filter documents by Nature.
+2. Go on the documentation folder created sooner and enjoy the result: If you deploy the filter, you will see that you can filter documents by Nature.
     ![]({{file name='contentviewDeployed-4.png'}} ?w=500,border=true)

 {{#> callout type='tip' heading='Congratulations'}}